Part-time Graduate Studies

 Check out this interview with one of our part-time graduate students!
 You, too, can benefit from the outstanding graduate opportunities here at UD!

-Anyone interested in taking individual graduate credit-bearing courses (on campus, at selected worksites, or in distance format), pursuing a non-thesis or traditional master's degree on a part-time basis, pursuing a dual degree to simultaneously earn an engineering master's degree and the MBA, or participating in specialized short courses should contact the Engineering Outreach office.
+Anyone interested in taking individual graduate credit-bearing courses (on campus, at selected worksites, or in distance format), pursuing a graduate engineering degree on a part-time basis, pursuing a dual degree to simultaneously earn an engineering master's degree and the MBA, or participating in specialized short courses should contact the Engineering Outreach office.

 To register for your FIRST credit-bearing courses, you will be asked to complete an Engineering Outreach Course Pre-Application and to forward an unofficial copy of your transcript(s) to firstname.lastname@example.org (or fax to 302-831-1468).
 We will review your transcript and may contact you for further information regarding your educational background and/or work experience to ensure that you have the necessary prerequisites for the desired course(s).
 If you do not have the necessary prerequisites, other options will be recommended.
 If you appear to have all necessary prerequisites, we will guide you through the steps of attaining Graduate/Non-Degree Student status and getting registered for your first course (plus will provide you with convenient payment options available only to part-time students).
 The course(s) that you take in this "graduate non-degree status" will be selected such that, assuming you earn a grade of B or better, they can be applied to your desired degree program if/when you decide to apply and are admitted. (see below)